Diversity and inclusion

-In 2020, we signed up to the 100 Black Interns programme and the 10,000 Black Interns programme, where young people from the black community are offered 6 weeks of paid work experience starting in 2021 in a number of areas across our business.
+In 2020, we signed up to the 100 Black Interns programme and the 10,000 Black Interns programme, an annual commitment starting in 2021 which enables us to offer young people from the black community 6 weeks of paid work experience in a number of areas across our business.

 We are focused on creating an inclusive environment to allow everyone, regardless of how they identify in terms of their gender or sexuality, to thrive at work.

 We do this by raising awareness and celebrating diversity through education and networking, supported by the group-wide LGBTQ+ network – Unity.

 Every June our Unity network organises Pride month educational events, networking and celebrations, both in-person and online, to bring our LGBTQ+ community and allies together in support of diversity, acceptance and unity.

 Close Brothers has also partnered with LGBT charity, Stonewall, who have assisted with the creation of our employee network, specialist on-site training, and review of our people policies.

 Working parents and carers

 We work to ensure that colleagues who are balancing caring responsibilities of any kind feel supported, and are aware of what help is on offer, such as our emergency childcare cover and flexible working benefits.